TobiOlajumoke/devops-beginner-bootcamp/Project 8/README.md

 ![alt text](<images/vpc resource map.png>)

 # Step 5: Cleanup the Resources

-clean up the resources created by Terraform, execute the following command
+- clean up the resources created by Terraform, execute the following command
 ```
 terraform destroy  -var-file=../../vars/dev/vpc.tfvars
 ```
 ![alt text](<images/terraform destroy.png>)

+- You can go ahead and terminate your instance you created also

 # That's the end for this project.
 Welldone